PoncinMatthieu/skrm/README.md

         --remove: remove the selected key.
         --update=[KEY]: update the selected key.
         --backup=[HOSTDEST]: scp the bdd file to the given host destination.
+        --restore=[HOSTSRC]: scp the bdd file from the given host destination.
+YOU WILL LOOSE LOCAL DATA IF YOUR BACKUP IS CORRUPTED!
     TAGS:
         A list of strings to define tags you want to use for any commands keyring related management.